DinhLamPham/PredictiveHRA/README.md

-# Predictive Human Resource Allocation with Mining and Deep Learning on Process-aware Enterprises
+# Deep Learning-based Predictive Resource Allocation Intelligence for Process-aware Enterprises

 This repository is apart of the PhD thesis entitled Predictive Human Resource Allocation with Mining and Deep Learning on Process-aware Enterprises

 The repository is categorized as follows: